Quick Tips File

 Reduce TEMP Tablespace

-In many database configurations, the DBA will choose to allow their
+In many database configurations, the DBA will choose to allow

 be to resize the tempfiles using the following statement: